UNDP-Data/dfx-indicators-etl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project.
 - [ ] I have performed a self-review of my code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added tests that prove my fix is effective or that my feature works (if applicable).
 - [ ] I have added required dependencies to `requirements.txt` or `requirements_dev.txt` (if applicable).
 - [ ] I have updated the documentation (if applicable).
-- [ ] I have included any necessary screenshots or examples of the new functionality.

 ## Additional Notes